kmlvision/node-chromium/README.md

 * full tag containing chromium, node and debian
   version: `chromium[chromium-version]_node[node-major-version]_debian[debian-major-version]`

-We still maintain the default `latest` tag but we want to encourage our developers to explicitly state the node version they want to use.
+We still maintain the default `latest` tag, but we want to encourage our developers to explicitly state the node version they want to use.